leventkaragol/libcpp-pg-pool/README.md

 }
 ```

+> [!IMPORTANT]
+> The connection pool size should not exceed PostgreSQL's max_connections limit,
+> otherwise you will get an error like "too many clients"

 ## How to use?
 (Shared Connection)

 The return value from the acquire method is a shared pointer and counts shared references.
 When you open a connection